Middle (5-8) and High School Education (8-12)

 All students must contact their academic advisor to be cleared for registration in future semesters.

-- Successful completion of all MTEL exams related to the license
+- Successful completion of the Communication & Literacy MTEL

 - Attendance at a practicum information session